ndsims/TeXHelp/README.md

 # Installing

-Download and unzip the .app and drag it to your Applications folder:
+Download, unzip and drag the .app to your Applications folder:

 <a id="raw-url" href="https://github.com/ndsims/TeXHelp/releases/download/v1.0/TeXHelp.zip">TeXHelp.zip</a>